shubh24/shubh24.github.com/_posts/2019-03-18-Midweek deployments, delegating even more, and pushing the limits! | Weekly Report 132.md

 Touched my workout goals this week -- long awaited!
 3 runs, 3 workouts.
 A quick update -- put in 3 meditation days and 1 journal day over the week.
 Discipline on this front circles back to discipline in sleep routine.
 Discipline equals freedom.
 Something i really need to internalize in the remaining months of 2019.

-i was listening to a Tim's podcast with Jim Collins, and realized that i should be tracking my hours in the day much more seriously. i should be tracking my sleep in a more organized way.
+i was listening to Tim's podcast with Jim Collins, and realized that i should be tracking my hours in the day much more seriously. i should be tracking my sleep in a more organized way.
 Will build out a plan on this this week. i shouldn't have typed this out here -- actions over intentions.

 Anyways, keep hammering.
 See you next week!